vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 It turns out most machine learning applications can be expressed in this way: one monolithic compiled function that we throw data and model parameters at.
-In the original Jax paper, they say "The design of JAX is informed by the observation that ML work- loads are typically dominated by PSC (pure-and-statically-composed) subroutines" which lends itself well to this compilation process.
+In the original JAX paper, they say "The design of JAX is informed by the observation that ML work- loads are typically dominated by PSC (pure-and-statically-composed) subroutines" which lends itself well to this compilation process.
 Even functions that are seemingly not static can be